Comparison12 min read

 Referral Partners: Warm Introductions, High Quality, Low Volume

 What makes referrals work: trust.
 The partner has a pre-existing relationship with the prospect; their recommendation carries weight that a cold email never will.
-This is why referral close rates run 5–10x higher than affiliate or cold outbound for the same product.
+This is why referral close rates run 5–10x higher than affiliate or cold outbound for the same service.

 Ideal referral partners: